 And there’s an explanation for this: I came to radicalism and the Communist Party in the early 1970s, but I grew up politically in the last two decades of the 20th century and the first decade of this one.
 During that relatively short stretch of time, two signal events took place that disrupted my safe political space.
 One was the rise of right wing extremism, neoliberalism, and capitalist globalization at the beginning of the 1980s; the other was the implosion of Soviet socialism a decade later.

 The resulting sea change in the direction of world politics caught me – and many others – off guard.
-After all, I was radicalized at at time when the world seemed nearly infinitely malleable.
+After all, I was radicalized at time when the world seemed nearly infinitely malleable.
 “Socialism in our time” didn’t seem like wishful thinking.
-So when the forward march of labor and its allies was abruptly halted and Soviet socialism went belly up with barely a whimper, I felt compelled to reexamine many of the assumptions and core ideas that had framed my thinking and activity.
+So when the forward march of labor and its allies was abruptly halted in the early eighties and Soviet socialism went belly up with barely a whimper, a decade later, I felt compelled to reexamine many of the assumptions and core ideas that had framed my thinking and activity.

-It was too much of a stretch to think that my old understandings of marxism and marxist methodology could explain this unexpected and sudden recasting of the world.
+It was too much of a stretch to think that my old understandings of marxism and marxist methodology could explain this unexpected recasting of the world.

 Or to put it differently, in the face of a profound and historic defeat, I concluded that the losing side – of which I was a small part – would make a big mistake if it attributes that exclusively to the strength of its opposition or to “class traitors” from within its ranks.

 Instead it seemed obvious to me that it was imperative to interrogate my own assumptions, understandings, and practices.
 To do otherwise seemed profoundly unrealistic, undialectical, and non-marxist.
 And that continues to be my strongly held opinion.